warner/petmail/docs/build.md

 * pynacl-0.2.3
 * python-scrypt-??

-## Developers: Running From A Source
+## Developers: Running From Source

 If you want to hack on Petmail's source code, you'll need to run from a source checkout.
 The following sequence should get you running: